CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

   This may happen if a group forgets to turn the system off at the end of their session and it stays on for a long time before finally being switched off.
 Turn the unit off and leave it off for some time, perhaps while you are setting up and registering your participant.
 Try pressing the switch again and repeat until it turns on.
 It may take a few cycles of switch flipping, but the unit has always come back on before long.

-.. dropdown:: The task/computer audio isn't playing through headphones:
+.. dropdown:: The task/computer audio isn't playing through headphones

   1. If your participant reports no audio from the computer you are playing it from, but can hear your voice as you speak to them, check the cable connections at the back of the Optoacoustics box.
 The skinny black cable (labelled "Optoacoustics", connects the box to your computer) should be plugged into the "Line 1 In" port.
   2. Turn off the Optoacoustics box.
 Replug the skinny black cable (labelled "Optoacoustics") and the other, slightly thicker black cable to its left (the power cable).